Compile-time Code & Metaprogramming

 Calling annotations with additional arguments

-Arguments may optionally be given to annotations.
-When this is done, these additional arguments are passed to the annotation function after the item argument.
+Arguments may optionally be given to attributes.
+When this is done, these additional arguments are passed to the attribute function after the item argument.

 #[assert_field_is_type(quote { i32 }.as_type())]